wilfing-dominik/Order-Handler/README.md

 # Order-Handler

-  A React Native android application for tracking orders in a restaurant.
+  A React Native android application for tracking orders in a restaurant environment.

-  Features:
+ ## Features:
   - Add product to product inventory
   - Add product from product inventory to the selected table
   - Check already paid orders by days in order history